Tools4everBV/HelloID-Conn-Prov-Source-Visma.net-HRM-API/README.md

 | /Organizational-Units | Contains the information about departments and managers. |

 ## Getting started
+By using this connector you will have the ability to retrieve employee and contract data from the Visma.NET HR system.

+### Scope Configuration within Visma
+Before the connector can be used to retrieve employee information, the following scopes need to be enabled and assigned to the connector.
+If you need help setting the scopes up, please consult your Visma contact.

+- hrmanalytics:nlhrm:exportemployees
+- hrmanalytics:nlhrm:exportcontracts
+- hrmanalytics:nlhrm:exportorganizationunits
+- hrmanalytics:nlhrm:exportmetadata
+- hrmanalytics:nlhrm:exportusers

+Note: If one of the scopes is missing, the connector will throw a '401 Unauthorized' exception

+### Visma Unique Identifier

+By default, for each contract Visma creates a new employee record (with a new employeeID) To make aggregation easier, Visma.Net HRM adds a custom calculating to generate a _uniqueId_.
+This _uniqueId_ will be stored in a custom employee field with the name UniqueID.
+This field can be found in the 'Employee-UDF' array in the raw data.
+By default; the 'value' containing the uniqueId is mapped to a custom field 'Custom.UniqueID' of a person and is used for person aggregation.

+> Before implementing this connector, Visma.Net HRM will need to calculate and generate a uniqueId for every person record.
+Without this id, this connector cannot be implemented.

+### Cloud agent compatibilty

 The _HelloID-Conn-Prov-Source-Visma.net-HRM-API_ connector is created for both Windows PowerShell 5.1 and PowerShell Core.
 This means that the connector can be executed in both cloud and on-premises using the HelloID agent.